uw-pycert-course-01/assignment07/README.md

 1. You also need to upload your code to Canvas, uploading it as a pull request.
 1. In Canvas, add a comment to your submission with a link to your pull request.

+Your submission **should not** include your virtual environment.
+To ensure this, create your virtual environment in the parent folder of your assignment repository.

 ## Tips

 1. Be creative!
 Use this as an oportunity to reflect on everything you have